VirtoCommerce/vc-docs/platform/developer-guide/docs/Extensibility/extending-dynamic-expression-tree.md

 </script>
 ```

-## Register New Elements in Main module.js File
+## Register new elements in main module.js file

 Register your newly created expression elements in `dynamicExpressionService` that is used as a registry for all known tree elements: